Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 \enlargethispage{6pt}

 <div class="F00">
-<p><strong>Box 6.2: Social Science machine learning examples</strong> Potash et al (reference) worked with the Chicago Department of Public Health and used random forests (a machine learning classification method) to predict which children are at risk of lead poisoning.
+<p><strong>Box 7.2: Social Science machine learning examples</strong> Potash et al (reference) worked with the Chicago Department of Public Health and used random forests (a machine learning classification method) to predict which children are at risk of lead poisoning.
 This early warning system was then used to prioritize lead hazard inspections to detect and remediate lead hazards before they had an adverse effect on the child.</p>
 <p>Carton et al (reference) used a collection of machine learning methods to identify police officers at risk of adverse behavior, such as unjustified use of force or unjustified shootings or sustained complaints, to prioritize preventive interventions such as training and counseling.</p>
 <p>Athey and Wager (<a href="https://obsstudies.org/277-2/" class="uri">https://obsstudies.org/277-2/</a>) use a modification of random forests to estimate heterogeneous treatment effects using a data set from The National Study of Learning Mindsets to evaluate the impact of interventions to improve student achievement.</p>
 <p>Voigt et al (<a href="http://web.stanford.edu/~eberhard/downloads/2017-LanguageFromPoliceBodyCameraFootage.pdf" class="uri">http://web.stanford.edu/~eberhard/downloads/2017-LanguageFromPoliceBodyCameraFootage.pdf</a>) uses machine learning methods to analyze footage from body-worn cameras and understand the respectfulness of police officer language toward white and black community members during routine traffic stops.</p>
 <ul>
 <li>```</li>
 </ul>
 <p>Machine learning grew from the need for systems that were adaptive, scalable, and cost-effective to build and maintain.
 A lot of tasks now being done using machine learning used to be done by rule-based systems, where experts would spend considerable time and effort developing and maintaining the rules.
 The problem with those systems was that they were rigid, not adaptive, hard to scale, and expensive to maintain.
-Machine learning systems started becoming popular because they could improve the system along all of these dimensions<a href="#fn1" class="footnote-ref" id="fnref1"><sup>1</sup></a>.
-Box 6.1 mentions several examples where machine learning is being used in commercial applications today.
+Machine learning systems started becoming popular because they could improve the system along all of these dimensions<a href="#fn1" class="footnoteRef" id="fnref1"><sup>1</sup></a>.
+Box 7.1 mentions several examples where machine learning is being used in commercial applications today.
 Social scientists are uniquely placed today to take advantage of the same advances in machine learning by having better methods to solve several key problems they are tackling.
-Box 6.2 describes a few social science and policy problems that are being tackled using machine learning today.</p>
+Box 7.2 describes a few social science and policy problems that are being tackled using machine learning today.</p>
 <p>This chapter is not an exhaustive introduction to machine learning.
 There are many books that have done an excellent job of that <span class="citation">[@Flach; @HastieTibshirani; @mitchell1997machine]</span>.
 Instead, we present a short and accessible introduction to machine learning for social scientists, give an overview of the overall machine learning process, provide an intuitive introduction to machine learning methods, give some practical tips that will be helpful in using these methods, and leave a lot of the statistical theory to machine learning textbooks.
 As you read more about machine learning in the research literature or the media, you will encounter names of other fields that are related (and practically the same for most social science audiences), such as statistical learning, data mining, and pattern recognition.</p>
+<p>Types of analysis</p>
-<p>Types of analysis __________________- A lot of the data analysis tasks that social scientists do can be broken down into four types Description: The goal is to describe patterns or groupings in historical data.
+<p>A lot of the data analysis tasks that social scientists do can be broken down into four types Description: The goal is to describe patterns or groupings in historical data.
 You’re already familiar with descriptive statistics and exploratory data analysis methods, and we will cover more advanced versions of those later in this chapter under Unsupervised Learning.
 Detection: The goal here is not to necessarily understand historical behavior but to detect new or emerging anomalies, events, or patterns as they happen.
 A typical example is early outbreak detection for infectious diseases in order to inform public health officials.
 Prediction: The goal here is to use the same historical data as the description and detection methods, but use it to predict events and behaviors in the future.
 Behavior Change (or Causal Inference): The goal here is to understand the causal relationships in the data in order to influence the outcomes we care about.</p>
 <p>In this chapter, we will mostly focus on Description and Prediction methods but there is a lot of work going in developing and using machine learning methods for detection as well as for behavior change and causal inference.</p>
-<h2 id="the-machine-learning-process-todoimage">The Machine Learning process [todo:image]</h2>
+<h2 id="the-machine-learning-process">The Machine Learning process</h2>
-<p>When solving problems using machine learning methods, it is important to think of the larger data-driven problem-solving process of which these methods are a small part<a href="#fn2" class="footnote-ref" id="fnref2"><sup>2</sup></a>.
+<p>When solving problems using machine learning methods, it is important to think of the larger data-driven problem-solving process of which these methods are a small part<a href="#fn2" class="footnoteRef" id="fnref2"><sup>2</sup></a>.
 A typical machine learning problem requires researchers and practitioners to take the following steps:</p>
 <ol style="list-style-type: decimal">
 <li><p><strong>Understand the problem and goal</strong>: This sounds obvious but is often nontrivial.
-Problems typically start as vague descriptions of a goal—improving health outcomes, increasing graduation rates, understanding the effect of a variable <span class="math inline">\(X\)</span> on an outcome <span class="math inline">\(Y\)</span>, etc. It is really important to work with people who understand the domain being studied to discuss and define the problem more concretely.
+Problems typically start as vague descriptions of a goal---improving health outcomes, increasing graduation rates, understanding the effect of a variable <span class="math inline">\(X\)</span> on an outcome <span class="math inline">\(Y\)</span>, etc. It is really important to work with people who understand the domain being studied to discuss and define the problem more concretely.
 What is the analytical formulation of the metric that you are trying to improve?
 The Data Science Project Scoping Guide (<a href="http://www.datasciencepublicpolicy.org/home/resources/data-science-project-scoping-guide/" class="uri">http://www.datasciencepublicpolicy.org/home/resources/data-science-project-scoping-guide/</a>) is a good place to start when doing problem scoping for social science or policy problems</p></li>
 <li><p><strong>Formulate it as a machine learning problem</strong>: Is it a classification problem or a regression problem?
 Is the goal to build a model that generates a ranked list prioritized by risk of an outcome, or is it to detect anomalies as new data come in?</p></li>
 </ol>
 <p>Knowing what kinds of tasks machine learning can solve will allow you to map the problem you are working on to one or more machine learning settings and give you access to a suite of methods appropriate for that task.</p>
 <ol start="3" style="list-style-type: decimal">
 <li><p><strong>Data exploration and preparation</strong>: Next, you need to carefully explore the data you have.
 What additional data do you need or have access to?
 What variable will you use to match records for integrating different data sources?
 What variables exist in the data set?
 Are they continuous or categorical?
 What about missing values?
 Can you use the variables in their original form or do you need to alter them in some way?</p></li>
-<li><p><strong>Feature engineering</strong>: In machine learning language, what you might know as independent variables or predictors or factors or covariates are called “features.”
-Creating good features is probably the most important step in the machine learning process.
+<li><p><strong>Feature engineering</strong>: In machine learning language, what you might know as independent variables or predictors or factors or covariates are called &quot;features.&quot; Creating good features is probably the most important step in the machine learning process.
 This involves doing transformations, creating interaction terms, or aggregating over data points or over time and space.</p></li>
 <li><p><strong>Modeling</strong>: Having formulated the problem and created your features, you now have a suite of methods to choose from.
 It would be great if there were a single method that always worked best for a specific type of problem, but that would make things too easy.
-Each method makes a difference assumption about the structure and distribution of the data and with large amounts of high-dimensional data<a href="#fn3" class="footnote-ref" id="fnref3"><sup>3</sup></a>, it is difficult to know apriori which assumption will best match the data we have.
+Each method makes a difference assumption about the structure and distribution of the data and with large amounts of high-dimensional data<a href="#fn3" class="footnoteRef" id="fnref3"><sup>3</sup></a>, it is difficult to know apriori which assumption will best match the data we have.
 Typically, in machine learning, you take a collection of methods and try them out to empirically validate which one works the best for your problem.
 This process not only helps you select the best method for your problem but also helps you understand the structure of your data.
 We will give an overview of leading methods that are being used today in this chapter.</p></li>
 <li><p><strong>Model Interpretation</strong>: Once we have built the machine learning models, we also want to understand what they are,, which predictors they found important, and how much, what types of entities they flagged as high risk (and why), where they made errors, etc. All of these fall under the model interpretation, interpretability, explainability umbrella which is an active area of research right now in machine learning.</p></li>
 <li><p><strong>Model Selection</strong>: As you build a large number of possible models, you need a way to select the model that is the “best”.
 This part of the chapter will cover methodology to first test the models on historical data as well as discuss a variety of evaluation metrics.
 While this chapter will focus mostly on traditionally used metrics, Chapter  will expand on this using bias and fairness related metrics.
 It is important to not that sometimes the machine learning literature will call this step using historical data, the “validation” step, but we want to distinguish it here from validation, which is the next step.</p></li>
 <li><p><strong>Model Validation</strong>: The next step, after model selection (using historical data) is validation validate on new data, as well as designing and running field trials or experiments.</p></li>